 More frequent is nocturnal incontinence: enuresis.
 Bedwetting is a symptom that can be due to various causes.
 It is necessary to clearly define what type of enuresis the child suffers.
 For this, today we have valuable and precise diagnostic elements as well as various therapies according to the diagnosis made.

 It is very rare that childhood enuresis is due to a psychological cause.
 However, it is known that children with enuresis may have low self-esteem due to the limitations that this problem causes in their socio-family environment.
 A comprehensive attitude on the part of the parents is basic since it is a completely involuntary process that the child cannot control.
-Our group advises the study of enuresis from 3.5 – 4 years.
+Our group advises the study of enuresis for 3.5 – 4 years.

 Urinary infections.
 Reflux vesicoureteral